 MORE4Sustainability

-The consortium led by BEMAS, the Belgian Maintenance Association, in collaboration with Mainnovation, NVDO, FVI, and EMC2, is proud to announce it has been awarded a grant of 344.238 EUR by Interreg North-West Europe for the innovative More4Sustainability project.
-The project kicks off on 29 November 2023 until 2025, for a duration of 1,5 years.
+The consortium led by BEMAS, the Belgian Maintenance Association, in collaboration with Mainnovation, NVDO, FVI, and EMC2, was awarded a grant of 344,238 EUR by Interreg North-West Europe for the innovative More4Sustainability project in 2024 and 2025.
+The project kicked off on 29 November 2023 and ended in September 2025, with a duration of 1.5 years.

-The project aims to promote energy efficiency and reduce greenhouse gas emissions in NWE Industry through developing and implementing a training program on Sustainable Asset Management for the target audience of technical management active in asset intensive industries.
+The project aimed to promote energy efficiency and reduce greenhouse gas emissions in NWE industry by developing and implementing a training program on Sustainable Asset Management for the target audience of technical management active in asset-intensive industries.

-This initiative is a testament to the partners towards fostering a green, smart, and just transition in the NWE region, aligning with the European Union's ambitious target of a 32.5% increase in overall energy efficiency by 2030.
+This initiative was a testament to the partners’ commitment to fostering a green, smart, and just transition in the NWE region, aligning with the European Union’s ambitious target of a 32.5% increase in overall energy efficiency by 2030.

-Two training courses will be organised within the project, both free of charge thanks to the support of Interreg NWE:
+Two training courses were organised during the project, both free of charge thanks to the support of Interreg NWE:

-- This compact training offers a first introduction to sustainable asset management and how it can contribute to a greener, smarter and more efficient industry.
-Topics such as the 17 building blocks of the Sustainable Asset Management Framework, the impact of maintenance and asset management on CO2 emissions and energy consumption, and strategy development are covered.
+This compact training offered a first introduction to sustainable asset management and how it could contribute to a greener, smarter and more efficient industry.
+Topics such as the 17 building blocks of the Sustainable Asset Management Framework, the impact of maintenance and asset management on CO₂ emissions and energy consumption, and strategy development were covered.

-- In this in-depth training, participants will explore benchmark results, strategies and techniques to optimise energy use and reduce emissions.
-The training includes practical sessions on asset portfolio optimisation, maintenance strategies, plant electrification and greenhouse gas reuse.
-Upon successful completion of an online test, participants will receive the ‘Sustainable Asset Management Leader’ certificate.
+In this in-depth training, participants explored benchmark results, strategies and techniques to optimise energy use and reduce emissions.
+The training included practical sessions on asset portfolio optimisation, maintenance strategies, plant electrification and greenhouse gas reuse.
+Upon successful completion of an online test, participants received the ‘Sustainable Asset Management Leader’ certificate.

 Free E-learning

-In addition, this extensive training will soon be available as e-learning, consisting of seven easily manageable chapters and an online test.
+In addition, this extensive training is also available as e-learning, consisting of seven easily manageable chapters and an online test.
+After an online test, you receive the certificat 'Certified Sustainable Asset Management Practitioner': Follow the links below to go to the online platform and start the e-learning:

 Challenges